 MS in Civil Engineering

-A student's program must include a minimum of 30 hours (transportation area) or 31 hours of graduate credit beyond the bachelor's degree (or its equivalent).
-A total of 15 hours of the 30-hour minimum must be selected from courses at the 8000 or 9000 level.
-No more than 40 percent of the 30-hour credit requirement can be satisfied by a combination of special investigations, research (CV_ENG 8990), readings and/or problems courses.
+A student must complete a minimum of 30 hours (transportation area) or 31 hours of graduate credit beyond the bachelor's degree (or its equivalent), of which, a total of 15 hours of the 30-hour minimum must be selected from courses at the 8000 or 9000 level and more than 40 percent of the 30-hour credit requirement can be satisfied by a combination of special investigations, research (CV_ENG 8990), readings and/or problems courses.
 The student's GPA must be 3.0 or greater.
 Students should consult with their academic advisor to ensure all requirements are satisfied.

 - 8 or more courses (3 credit hours each) at the appropriate level

 - Up to 6 hours of research (CV_ENG 8990)

 - One or more 1-hour seminars associated with your specialty area (seminar is not required in all areas; see your academic advisor for details).